chharvey/xmeter/README.md

 #### Using the Styles

-Files in the `src/` folder not starting with `__tool` provide actual styles for actual elements.
-Also unlike tools, **these stylesheets are *not* meant to be cherrypicked**.
+Files in the `src/` folder not starting with `__` provide actual styles for actual elements.
+Also unlike those partials, **these stylesheets are *not* meant to be cherrypicked**.
 They are compiled separately<sup>&lowast;</sup> and concatenated together in the main file `xmeter.css`.
 If you’re developing a